apache/cordova-docs/www/docs/en/3.2.0/plugin_ref/plugman.md

     plugman -help
     plugman  # same as above

-   **NOTE**: `plugman -help` may show some additional registry-related commands.
+   **NOTE**: `plugman -help` may <a href="../cordova/inappbrowser/inappbrowser.html">show</a> some additional registry-related commands.
 These commands are for plugin developers and may not be implemented on third-party plugin registries.

 You can also append the `--debug|-d` flag to any Plugman command to run that command in verbose mode, which will display